 Difference Between This and the AutoWake App?

 The AutoWake app also developed by our team, has more advanced options including wake up after x hours, wake up after x quality sleep, HomeKit support and it works on older versions of WatchOS.
-You can also schedule future days of the week.
 In order to do this it requires a connection to your iPhone throughout the night.
 The native Watch smart alarm API does not allow these features.